Hello Hanami: Best Spots to View Cherry Blossoms in Tokyo 2025

 Aoyama Cemetery

-This isn’t the typical hanami party venue, but for the more quiet, reflective afternoons.
+This isn’t a typical hanami party venue but it’s ideal for quieter, more reflective afternoons.
 From the north to south of the center of the cemetery there is a row of several decades-old sakura trees, as well as resting places of famous figures including Hachiko, Hachiko’s owner Ueno Hidesaburo, novelist Shinichi Hoshi, and Kokichi Mikimoto, founder of the Mikimoto pearl company.

 Station: Nogizaka